llm-authorship/survey/README.md

 ## Overview
 This repository hosts the paper list from the paper "Authorship Attribution in the Era of LLMs: Problems, Methodologies, and Challenges." [[arXiv]](https://arxiv.org/abs/2408.08946) [[Project Website]](https://llm-authorship.github.io)

-TLDR: This survey presents a comprehensive literature review that examines the latest research on authorship attribution in the era of LLMs.
-This survey systematically explores the landscape of this field by categorizing four representative problems as shown in the figure bleow.
+TLDR: This survey paper systematically categorizes authorship attribution in the era of LLMs into four problems: attributing unknown texts to human authors, detecting LLM-generated texts, identifying specific LLMs or human authors, and classifying texts as human, machine, or co-authored by both, while also highlighting key challenges and open problems.

+As illustrated in figure below, authorship attribution can be systematically categorized into four problems.
+Each task presents unique challenges that necessitate corresponding solutions.
+Researchers continually adapt and refine attribution methods, transitioning from human-authored texts to
+LLM-generated content, and navigating the complex interweaving in human-LLM co-authored works.
 <img src="https://github.com/authorship-attribution-llm/authorship-llm-survey/blob/main/authorship_intro.png" width=80%>